BlackHabanero/yara.cr/README.md

 Crystal bindings to [VirusTotal Yara](https://github.com/VirusTotal/yara) pattern matching tool aimed at helping malware researchers to identify and classify malware samples.

+## Prerequisites

+This library requires libyara to run (latest version known to work - 3.11).
+You can install libyara from [source](https://github.com/VirusTotal/yara) to ensure you have the most recent version up and running.

 ## Installation

 1. Add the dependency to your `shard.yml`: